BIOGRAPHY

 fires in Los Alamos, New Mexico.

-arbitration services.
 On various occasions, I have been either court appointed or selected by the parties to act as arbitrator/hearing officer in appeals from teacher termination cases involving local school boards and public schools throughout New Mexico.
 In addition,

-I am under contract with the County
+in the past, I was under contract with the County

 of Dona Ana, State of New Mexico,